This is the post most real estate investors would never write.

 Whether that number makes sense for your situation depends on the specifics.
 The only way to know is to have the conversation.

-Start here.
+Schedule a call about your property.
 No obligation.
 No pressure.
 Just an honest look at your options.